uwcvis/cvis2025/_pages/call-for-papers.md

   3. Login by using the URL of CVIS 2024 at CMT.
   4. Create a new submission.

-## Topics of interest
+## Topics of Interest
-include, but are not limited to:
+Include, but are not limited to:

 - Reconstruction, restoration, and enhancement
 - Machine learning / Artificial intelligence